Vibrat/self-documentation/kubernetes/kubernetes.md

 This page contains information on step by step to get started with kubenetes.
 Follow the following guideline to easily get started and learn quickly.

+#### Labels and Selectors

+`Labels` are key/ value pair that is used to specify attributes of cluster elements such us pods, ingress, controller,...

 #### Access Cluster

 To check what cluser your're at, type this command and see what it gives us: